Passion of the People – 1.1.8

 Islamic astronomers were the leaders in this field.
 The leading Islamic scientists were often also court astronomers or court mathematicians.
 The Arab achievements were mainly in the field of astrometry:

-• Further development of the astrolabe etc., precise measurement of the ecliptic slant.
+• further development of the astrolabe and precise measurement of the ecliptic slant.

 The medieval scholars adopted from the Arabs the teaching that the planets influenced the fate of human beings through their position in the sky.
 They tried to predict the future from the position of the planets.
 This fortune-telling developed into an entire system that came to be called “astrology”.
 However, major innovations were largely absent at this time.